 Yacht and gondola glazing also gain benefits from printing techniques.
 Flat surfaces can be utilized for branding purposes.
 In addition, medical devices have high requirements and involve various markings and numberings.
 Screen printing also offers advantages for this purpose.
 Similarly, elevators and ice hockey arenas receive the benefits of screen printing or digital printing.

 Plastic printing technologies

-Screen printing is a highly specialized printing technique for flat plastic surfaces.
-This printing technique is compatible with various plastic materials, and we can customize the colours to make your design to stand out.
+Screen printing is a highly specialized printing technique for glazing solutions.
+This printing technique is compatible with various plastic materials, and we can customize the colours to make your design stand out.
 It helps to create a unique identity for a particular element.
-Screen printing on a plastic material will be waterproof, steam proof, neat, and will no peel off or fade.
+Screen printing on a plastic material will be waterproof, steam proof, neat, and will not peel off or fade.

 The screen printing method is fast and relatively affordable for large batches.
 We have professional screen printing capacity for various applications.
 The automated screen printing line increases the cost-efficiency of the printing process.
 The quality of screen printing is ensured through the machine vision and quality control system.
 The machine vision controls both the quality of plastic sheets and screen printing.

 Raw plastic materials: PC, PMMA, PETG Sheet sizes: from 500 x 800 mm to 2,050 x 3,050 mm Thickness: 2-30 mm Applications: automotive industry, work machine windows, screening